< /> < />

 Can chia seed water help with weight loss?

-Chia seeds absorb water, with some studies finding that the seeds can grow up to 12 times their size when taking in liquid, and the effect creates a large gel and increases the overall density [3].
+Chia seeds absorb water, with some studies finding that the seeds can grow up to 12 times their size when taken in liquid, and the effect creates a large gel and increases the overall density [3].

 This effect continues in the stomach, with chia seeds absorbing other liquids and gastric juices in your body, which creates the feeling of fullness.